EuroBillTracker

 EuroBillTracker (EBT) is a website designed for tracking euro banknotes.
-It was inspired by the US currency tracking website Where's George?
+It was inspired by the US currency bill tracking website Where's George?
 The aim is to record as many notes as possible to know details about their distribution and movements, follow it up, like where a note has been seen in particular, and generate statistics and rankings, for example, in which countries there are more tickets.
-EuroBillTracker has registered over 210 million notes as of June 2022, worth more than €3.8 billion.
+EuroBillTracker has registered over 231 million notes with a combined total value of more than €4.2 billion as of November 2024.

 Characteristics

 EuroBillTracker is an international non-profit volunteer team dedicated to tracking euro notes around the world.
 The site is made up of people who simply enter the information from the notes in their possession.
 Each user enters the serial numbers and location information for each note they obtain into EuroBillTracker.
 A user can then see any comments from other people who have had that note.
 From this information, the site extracts: